 Dumbbell rack for 10-50 pound set of rubber hexagon dumbbells V.3

-DIY dumbbell rack?
-Most people look at a project like this and assume it is way too difficult.
-Well, if I can do it so can you.
-In this tutorial, I’ll show you how.
+Most people look at a project like building a DIY dumbbell rack and assume it is way too difficult.
+Well, if I can do it, so can you.
+In this tutorial, I’ll show you how to create your very own dumbbell rack to keep your home gym organized and functional.

 lift repeat

 Since 10-50 is the most common dumbbell set, I’ve measured out enough space for a set of that size.
-You can make yours bigger or smaller depending on your needs.
+You can make your DIY dumbbell rack bigger or smaller depending on your needs.

-This rack took me about 5 hours to build, spread out over a weekend.
+This DIY dumbbell rack took me about 5 hours to build, spread out over a weekend.
 It’s not very complicated, it just takes time to do everything right.

-This is the 3rd version of this rack, for the previous version, click here.
+This is the 3rd version of this DIY dumbbell rack.
+For the previous version, click here.

 Materials used: